jorqueraian/AutomaticCanvasUpload/README.md

 ### Building and using script
 These scripts can be converted to .exe files using [PyInstaller](https://pypi.org/project/PyInstaller/).
 Once Converted, and credentials file is put in dist folder, Desired files for upload can be dragged onto the exe file.
+I recommend using the command

+`pyinstaller --onefile AutoSubmission.py`

 ### Naming files for submission
 Naming the files is the most important part.
 Files for upload should contain the